 KY is an old-fashioned slang term that derives from an abbreviation for “空気の読めない” (Kuuki no Yomenai), meaning “cannot read the air”.
 Usually, it describes people or behaviour that are against the “air”.
 For instance, you might say “彼ってKYだよね” meaning “He is KY” if he always spoils a good mood like a party pooper.
 This slang word used to be very popular among young people about 10-15 years ago, and as I said, now it sounds a bit old-fashioned.
 However, you’d still see or hear this word at times on the Internet or in a casual conversation.

-“Why don’t we go to the movies this week?”
+“Do you wanna go to the movies with me this week?”

 Your Crush: 「いいよ！行こう行こう！」